breyerml/linux-terminal-settings/plugins/DIRECTORY_AND_FILES/ls/README.md

 ## Description

-This plugin defines useful aliases to display the contents of a directory.
+This plugin defines useful aliases and functions to display the contents of a directory with coloring.

+## Options

+If [vivid](https://github.com/sharkdp/vivid) is installed, it is used to change the `LS_COLORS` environmental variable based on the [solarized color scheme](https://en.wikipedia.org/wiki/Solarized_(color_scheme)) (also influencing the zsh completion system).

-Uses the `dircolor` file in the current directory to specify the `LS_COLORS` environmental variable.
+If vivid isn't installed, uses the `dircolor` file ([see](https://github.com/trapd00r/LS_COLORS)) in the current directory to specify the `LS_COLORS` environmental variable.

 ## Aliases